Are you looking to expand your portrait photography skills? If so, you’re in luck!

 A candid portrait is a shot of a person (or group of people) that is taken without them knowing it.

-Candid portraits can be taken in public places, like at the park or on the street, or they can be more personal shots taken in someone’s home.
+Candid portraits can be taken in public places, like at the park or on the street, or they can be more personal shots in someone’s home.

 Candid portraits are great for capturing a person’s natural expression and personality.